Sales and Marketing

 In a B2C landscape, customer satisfaction and loyalty is everything.
 And the CRM platform should be able to help businesses rise above their competition and sustain in the market.
 Tracking website visits, storing customer information, identifying the hot leads, sending emails, making phone calls—these are just some of the variables that make for vital knowledge in B2C businesses.

 When you introduce a CRM, it becomes an integral part of your business.
 This is why you need to keep the following in mind when you hunt for CRM:

 Constantly juggle between multiple tools to access business information

 Spend too much time on unnecessary manual data entry

 No insight into what your sales team is doing and how to prioritize deals

 Sales and marketing teams are out of sync and are often at loggerheads

 No proper steps to align with buyers leading to longer sales cycles

 There are, of course, various factors to look for when you are wondering what is the right CRM for your business, and it varies depending on your industry and your company size.
 Here are the top three factors that remain constant though:

-An intuitive user experience, a clean interface and minimal time required to get started: these are important indicators of a simple CRM solution.
+An intuitive user experience, a clean interface, and minimal time required to get started are important indicators of a simple CRM solution.